For such a tiny country, there such are a lot of incredible places to visit in Montenegro when it comes to scenic sights.

 Lovcen National Park

-Globe Guide tip: En route to your next stop, Budva, zip over to Lipa Cave.
+En route to your next stop Budva, zip over to Lipa Cave.
 This underground system has 2.5 kilometres of passageways and halls to explore, and offers caving experiences including the extreme tour where visitors descend into the caves via a rope through the ceiling.
 Click here to book

 Where to stay in Budva:

-It’s no surprise rooms can cost thousands of dollars per night in the height of summer, but there‘s one other way to see the property without completely breaking the bank; since all beaches in Montenegro are public, Aman allows access to its pink-pebbled beach with the purchase of a day pass.
-However, that entrance fee will set you back more than 100 euros per person for the day, so be sure to arrive early to make the most of it!
+It’s no surprise rooms can cost thousands of dollars per night in the height of summer, but there‘s another secret way to see the property without completely breaking the bank.
+Since all beaches in Montenegro are public, Aman allows access to its pink-pebbled beach with the purchase of a guided tour.

 OK, so the city of Podgorica isn’t exactly one of the prettiest places to visit in Montenegro.
 In fact, some lament that it’s downright boring.
 However, Podgorica is worth a stop if you have time to spare or end up having to drive through it during your Montenegro trip, which is inevitable if you’re continuing up to Durmitor or flying out of its international airport.